danielmonje/CECS-448/assignment4/README.md

 # How to View Website on Any Computer
 Linux
 1. Click on Browser like Firefox
-2. Open homepage.html file
+2. Open .html files

 Windows 10 / MAC OS
 Browsers Like Chrome, Firefox, Explorer, Opera, Edge, etc
-1. Click on the homepage.html file or drag the homepage.html file into a browser window.
+1. Click on the .html files or drag the .html files into a browser window.